-Dear Faculty, Staff, and Students of the Jacobs School,
+Dear Students, Staff, and Faculty of the Jacobs School of Music,

-Let us, then, be absolutely clear about the values that we as an institution and a community uphold.
-At the Jacobs School of Music, we denounce racism and racial violence of any kind.
-We insist upon justice and equality for people of color.
-We believe we are made stronger by a culturally diverse faculty, staff, and student body, and we strengthen our commitment to providing equal opportunity for all persons.
-We will continually strive to welcome, support, and learn from faculty, staff, and students who reflect the gender, racial, and ethnic diversity of our nation.
+As a Black woman, and your Diversity & Inclusion Coordinator, I denounce any and all forms of racism, white supremacy, bigotry, discrimination and anti-Asian sentiment, violence and prejudice.
+It has no place in the Jacobs School of Music.
+As Dean Allen shared after the horrific murder of George Floyd, I echo that we, as a school, insist upon justice and equality for Asian and AAPI people as well as other people of color.
+I too, believe we are made stronger by a culturally diverse faculty, staff, and student body, and we strengthen our commitment to providing equal opportunity for all persons.
+As your new Diversity and Inclusion Coordinator, I will always strive to welcome, support, and learn from faculty, staff, and students who reflect the gender, racial, and ethnic diversity of our nation.

 If you or someone you know has experienced bias, violence, or discrimination on the basis of race, gender, sexuality, religion, or other social identity, please report it here.
 If you do not feel comfortable reporting alone or want support while doing so, I am available to meet with you and walk you through the process.
 I want to again express my condolences to the AAPI community in the wake of this tragedy.
 Let this be a sobering reminder that there is much work to be done.
 To learn more about anti-Asian violence and how you can be a better ally, please visit this link.

 “Without community, there is no liberation…but community must not mean a shedding of our differences, nor the pathetic pretense that these differences do not exist.” - Audre Lorde.